Jin Boyang

 Jin is the first skater ever to land a quad Lutz-triple toe loop combination in competition, the first skater to ever have landed three different types of quads in a single competition, the first skater to have landed four quad jumps in a single program in international competition, and the first skater to have landed six quads in international competition.
 He is credited as being one of the people who fueled the "revolution" based around quadruple jumps in figure skating.

+He also represented China at the 2018, 2022, and 2026 Winter Olympics.

 Personal life

 Jin was born on 3 October 1997, in Harbin, China.
 His parents formerly competed in middle to long-distance running.
 Jin enrolled at the Harbin Institute of Physical Education in 2013.
 In 2019, he enrolled for a Master's Degree at Beijing Sport University.
 His family name Jin (金) means "gold", and he is called "Golden Boy" by some media sources.

 He likes pets, electronics, music, the internet, remote-controlled cars, car racing, and collecting shoes.
 He enjoys go-karting, motorcycling, and skiing but avoids them to prevent injury.